Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 - The use of the console interface commands can apply only to one specific node.
 - Bandwidth control is calculated by node.
 - Accounting statistics are generated by node.
-- Nodes are not automatically re- balanced when a host is recovered after a failure.
+- Nodes are not automatically re-balanced when a host is recovered after a failure.
 - Duplicate file detection is not supported.
 - If the parameter 'ARM' in SGINSTAL is set to 'YES':
     -   The Node Manager (CFTCOPL) will register to ARM.
     -   Transfer CFT (CFTMAIN) will not register to ARM.
-- Secure Relay is not supported in a multi- node architecture.
+- Secure Relay is not supported in a multi-node architecture.
 - You can only have one communication media of the type "file".
 - The SHARECAT parameter in the SGINSTAL macro (INSTALL(A12OPTS) and INSTALL(A12OPTSP) members) must be set to ‘NO’ or ‘INACT’.